-(Psalms 66:18) If I had cherished iniquity in my heart, the Lord would not have listened.
+(Psalms 66:18) If I regard iniquity in my heart, the Lord will not hear me:

 To "cherish iniquity" means to relish, enjoy, pursue, embrace, possess that which is evil.
 We might cherish a precious moment with a loved one or someone we have not seen in a long time.
 We might cherish an antique heirloom or a special piece of jewelry.
 We should not cherish similar feelings toward any sin or evil practice.
 If we do, God will not hear our prayers until we turn back to Him in faith and sorrowful repentance, even asking Him to help us live godly in Christ Jesus instead of cherishing evil.